elonehoo-starter/unplugin/README.md

-# static
+# starter-unplugin

-Host for static files
+Starter template for unplugin